 7. Kaffir Lime Leaves - there is no substitute for the earthy lime flavour you get from fresh kaffir lime leaves so I really recommend buying fresh ones.
 They freeze well and last for ages and are commonly found in many South East Asian dishes.
 You can substitute with dried kaffir lime leaves.
 As a last resort, you can use 1 tbsp of lime juice + the rind of 1 lime, but the flavour will not be quite the same.

-8. To make this in a slow cooker, do the steps up to searing the beef in a pan then pour the contents in your slow cooker.
-Pour the water into the pan and bring to simmer, making sure to scrape all the brown bits off the bottom of the pan to mix in with the water, then pour the water into the slow cooker (make sure you scrape in as much of the brown bits as you can!).
-Slow cook on low for 6 hours (or pressure cook on high for 30 minutes).
+8. Slow Cooker - To make this in a slow cooker, do the steps up to searing the beef in a pan then pour the contents in your slow cooker.
+Pour 1/2 cup water into the pan and bring to simmer, making sure to scrape all the brown bits off the bottom of the pan to mix in with the water, then pour the water into the slow cooker (make sure you scrape in as much of the brown bits as you can!).
+Slow cook on low for 6 hours.
 Then pour the curry into a pot and follow the recipe steps to reduce the sauce.

 9. This is what happens when the Sauce reduces: Once the sauce reduces right down, the oil will separate (see photo in post).
 Then you end up browning the beef in that oil - this is where the deep brown Rendang colour comes from.
 Rendang is not a wet, saucy curry, it all reduces down into a sticky paste that coats the beef.